aws-amplify/docs/js/service-workers.md

 ## Installation

-Import *ServiceWorker* and instantiate a new instance (you can have mulitple workers on different scopes):
+Import *ServiceWorker* and instantiate a new instance (you can have multiple workers on different scopes):
 ```javascript
 import { ServiceWorker } from 'aws-amplify';
 const myServiceWorker = new ServiceWorker();